-Some doctors will administer a combination of drug therapies, depending on symptoms and stage of the disease.
+Some doctors will administer a combination of drug therapies.
+This depends on your symptoms and the stage of the disease.

-Discuss your medication options with your doctor to determine the best course of treatment.
+Discuss your medication options with your doctor to determine the best course of treatment for you.

-Newly diagnosed patients with RA will likely receive a prescription for a DMARD such as:
+People recently diagnosed with RA will likely receive a prescription for a DMARD such as:

-In the past, doctors typically started patients off with aspirin or nonsteroidal anti-inflammatory drugs to reduce pain and inflammation.
-Now, many doctors treat patients more aggressively and prevent joint damage with a DMARD.
+In the past, doctors typically started people off with aspirin or NSAIDs to reduce pain and inflammation.
+Now, many doctors treat people more aggressively and earlier with DMARDS in an effort to prevent joint damage.

-Two other categories of DMARDs used to treat RA are biologic response modifiers and jak kinase.
+Two other categories of DMARDs used to treat RA are biologic response modifiers and JAK inhibitors.
 Biologics such as etanercept block tumor necrosis factor (TNF), which triggers inflammation.

-A new category called jak kinase (JAK) inhibitors fights inflammation within the cells.
-Tofacitinib is an example of a JAK inhibitor.
+A new category of drugs called Janus kinase (JAK) inhibitors fight inflammation within the cells.
+Tofacitinib is an example of one of these.

-With so many drug options, healthcare providers will work with patients to determine the best combination of therapy to treat RA.
+With so many drug options, doctors will work with you to determine the best combination of therapy to treat your RA.

-Their study looked at treatment of early aggressive RA over two years.
-The study became known by its acronym: the TEAR study.
+In 2012, researchers led by Larry W. Moreland, M.D., studied .
+The study looked at treatment of early aggressive RA over two years.
+The study became known by the acronym TEAR: treatment of early aggressive rheumatoid arthritis.

 - initial treatment with oral triple therapy: MTX, sulfasalazine, and hydroxychloroquine